technology-toolbox/website/content/blog/jjameson/2009/11/09/configuring-ssl-on-sharepoint-sites.md

 Specifically, here is the text that I am referring to:

-{{< blockquote "fst-italic" >}}
+{{< div-block "fst-italic" >}}

-We do not recommend reusing the same IIS Web site for your HTTP and SSL hosting.
+> We do not recommend reusing the same IIS Web site for your HTTP and SSL
-Instead, extend a dedicated HTTP and a dedicated SSL Web site, each assigned to its own alternate access mapping zone and URLs.
+> hosting.
+Instead, extend a dedicated HTTP and a dedicated SSL Web site, each
+> assigned to its own alternate access mapping zone and URLs.

-{{< /blockquote >}}
+{{< /div-block >}}

 Wait a minute...let me see if I've got this right...you want me to extend my Web application -- thereby creating yet another copy of my Web.config files -- just